Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

 ### Large MLP models

-MLP is very popular in transformer-based models.
-Assume we have a huge MLP model with huge hidden size which makes it difficult to fit into a single GPU.
+Assume we have a huge MLP model which is very popular in transformer-based models, with a huge hidden size that makes it difficult to fit into a single GPU.

 We can then split the model weights across GPUs in a hybrid parallel mode while you still write your model in a familiar way.